 Add the spinach, lettuce, sorrel or gongura, parsley, basil, tarragon, salt, pepper and water and bring to a boil.
 Turn down the heat and simmer gently for 25-30 minutes.
 Check that the potatoes are soft and disintegrating.
 Cool.
 Add the cream or milk.

-To serve, in bowls heated well with a garnish of fresh herbs, a lime wedge and croutons if desired, or toast on the side.
+Serve, in bowls heated well with a garnish of fresh herbs, a lime wedge and croutons if desired, or toast on the side.